sailorproject/sailor/CONTRIBUTING.md

 ## Commit message

 Some of these [conventions](http://blog.thoughtram.io/announcements/tools/2014/09/18/announcing-clog-a-conventional-changelog-generator-for-the-rest-of-us.html) were invented by Google folks for Angular JS and using clog.
-We are not
+We are not using clog yet but we might.

  * The first line should ideally have less than 50 character
  * It must indicate at the beginning what type of modification your commit poses and the scope